 TD has established robust retirement and benefits plan governance models to ensure appropriate strategic and on-going oversight of all retirement and benefits plans.
 The HRC has delegated ongoing governance of the bank's non-executive retirement plans to three senior management governance committees with the skills and expertise to fulfill their mandates, which include investment strategies and performance oversight in addition to the non-investment aspects of plan management.
-Each management governance committee is expected to address effectively the risks and issues inherent in the management of the plans and the HRC annually reviews a comprehensive Annual Retirement Report from each management governance committee that includes information such as the activities performed by the committee and the funded status of all defined benefit pension plans.
+Each management governance committee is expected to effectively address the risks and issues inherent in the management of the plans and the HRC annually reviews a comprehensive Annual Retirement Report from each management governance committee that includes information such as the activities performed by the committee and the funded status of all defined benefit pension plans.
 In addition, the HRC receives an Annual Benefits Report that provides an update on key plan changes, as well as the impact of regulatory and legislative changes on the bank's benefit programs.

-In 2016, the HRC's work included:
+In 2017, the HRC's work included:

-- overseeing the talent management and succession planning process for senior executives - approving the succession plans for members of the SET and the heads of key control functions - meeting with the human resources leadership team to discuss the bank's people strategy - discussing the bank's key governance and risk related compensation processes applicable to incentive plans - recommending performance objectives for the CEO to the board of directors for approval, and evaluating performance against these objectives - participating in a joint session with the risk committee to obtain information required to appropriately consider risk when determining year-end compensation pools - recommending compensation for the CEO to the board of directors for approval - approving compensation for members of the SET, the heads of the bank's control functions, and for the 50 highest paid employees across the bank - reviewing and approving changes to the bank's material incentive plans, and approving the aggregate compensation awards under the bank's pool-based material incentive plans - reviewing key employee compensation and broader total rewards initiatives impacting front line employees, including both near term and mid/longer term changes planned across a range of total rewards programs - reviewing certain employee pay metrics, including a comparison of CEO pay over time relative to the median of employee compensation and relative to median Canadian household income - discussing the implications of current and potential future regulatory changes on the design and delivery of the bank's compensation arrangements
+- reviewing the design of the bank's Executive Compensation Plan, and approving changes to the key performance metrics used to determine incentive funding - approving changes to the clawback provisions embedded in the Executive Compensation Plan and associated deferred compensation plans - reviewing, evaluating and approving the Canadian retirement strategy, including closing the bank's active pension plan for new hires and introducing a new retirement plan for new hires commencing in 2019 - reviewing and discussing the current state and financial health of employee benefit plans globally, as well as the multi-year benefits strategy with specific focus on the implementation of a new benefits marketplace in the US for 2018 - overseeing the talent management and succession planning process for senior executives - approving the succession plans for members of the SET and heads of key control functions - discussing the bank's people strategy, including key priorities and transformation initiatives - recommending performance objectives for the CEO to the board of directors for approval, and evaluating performance against these objectives - participating in a joint session with the risk committee to obtain information required to appropriately consider risk when determining year-end compensation pools - recommending compensation for the CEO to the board of directors for approval - approving compensation for members of the SET, the heads of the bank's control functions, and for the 50 highest paid employees across the bank

-- reviewing the bank's deferral policy and the design and mix of the performance share unit and stock option plans - reviewing pension investment strategies and investment performance for TD's material retirement plans, and continuing an ongoing review of the retirement strategy for the bank's employees
+- reviewing and approving changes to the bank's material incentive plans, and approving the aggregate compensation awards under the bank's pool-based material incentive plans - received an update on employee total rewards initiatives, including global benefits, pensions, and compensation changes impacting the broader employee population, as well as certain vertical employee pay metrics - discussing human resources related practices relevant to the bank's sales practices review - discussing the implications of current and potential future regulatory changes on the design and delivery of the bank's compensation arrangements